 So, how do you find out what people really want?
 Through second screen searches.
-Search is a unique media channel that allows advertisers to capture immediate intent—often prompted from another stimulus (e.g., TV) even before they finish typing (Google Autocomplete).
+That’s why second screen advertising is a unique media channel that allows businesses to capture immediate intent—often prompted from another “screen” (television, for example).

 TV and Digital Spend are Now on Par

 Advertisers can no longer ignore the growth of digital ads in comparison to TV.
-PricewaterhouseCoopers predicted US digital ad spend would surpass TV by the end of 2016; according to an early 2017 AdAge report, it already has.
+PricewaterhouseCoopers predicted US digital ad spend would surpass TV by the end of 2016, and it did

 TV Isn’t Really “TV” Anymore